 The Nebraska bridge inventory was analyzed for the performance target of 100% of bridge system with NBI rating above 4 by 2040.
 Through an iterative analysis process, it was found that a minimum budget of \$400 Million (YOE) would be required in order to achieve the performance target.
 Bridge conditions over the analysis period for the "funding needs"

-No Build Scenario: This scenario assumed no further preservation or rehabilitation treatments would be applied.
-Funding Needs Scenario: This scenario determined the minimum annual funding requirement for the MTIS scenario are shown in Figure 5.3.
+scenario are shown in Figure 5.3.
 Under this scenario by 2040, 50% of the bridge inventory will have a fair rating and another 50% will have a satisfactory/good rating.